Join us in welcoming YANA’s Inaugural Executive Director, Rachel Littman ’91!

 Getting to Know Rachel | Q&A with the Executive Director

 Q: How did you first become involved with YANA?

-I was looking to transition more fully into the social impact sector, when I learned about and attended the YANA Social Enterprise Conference in April 2014.
-When I moved to Providence, RI, I inquired about a local YANA presence — and Ken Inadomi invited me to partner with another Yalie in Boston to form a new chapter… And the rest is history!
+I was looking to transition more fully into the social impact sector when I learned about and attended the YANA Social Enterprise Conference in April 2014.
+When I moved to Providence, RI, I inquired about a local YANA presence.
+Ken Inadomi invited me to partner with another Yalie in Boston to form a new chapter.
+And the rest is history.

 Q: What inspires you most about YANA?

 The dedication of the Board, our active members, and the amazing work so many nonprofits and social entrepreneurs I meet are doing.

 Q: What are some of the things you’re looking forward to accomplishing with the organization?

 Building out our chapters to engage even more people and organizations in local social impact communities.
 Increasing our summer fellowship program funding to support even more interns.